-LE 2.9: LGBTQ Diversity and Inclusion to provide professional development (partnership with Pride Center) for staff on needs and strategies for support and inclusion for LGBTQ youth, who are a significant portion of Foster and Homeless Youth, and at higher risk for low academic achievement, high chronic absenteeism, and school dropout.
+- LE 2.9: LGBTQ Diversity and Inclusion to provide professional development (partnership with Pride Center) for staff on needs and strategies for support and inclusion for LGBTQ youth, who are a significant portion of Foster and Homeless Youth, and at higher risk for low academic achievement, high chronic absenteeism, and school dropout.
 This partnership with Pride Center also includes parent outreach and engagement activities.
 Unconscious Bias/Diversity and Inclusion/Culturally Responsive Strategies Training-This professional development is needed to prepare teachers and staff to better meet the needs of unduplicated students and address systemic inequities such as achievement gaps for our ethnic and low socio-economic subgroups and over-representation of African American and Native American students in discipline.
-Equity Analysis (Recommend WestEd) would provide an outside consultant to audit our district data, policies, practices, and procedures to identify strengths, weaknesses, and specific goals for reducing systemic inequities and improving outcomes for our ethnic and low socio-economic subgroups.
-Actions and services can be found on pages 196-202.
+Equity Analysis (Recommend WestEd) would provide an outside consultant to audit our district data, policies, practices, and procedures to identify strengths, weaknesses, and specific goals for reducing systemic inequities and improving outcomes for our ethnic and low socio-economic subgroups. - 2.10 Positive Behavior Intervention Support (PBIS) training materials and resources are needed to support the PBIS program. - 2.11 To improve upon our current services to support our undupilcated student groups SUSD will assess the needs of the support and training needed for staff in the areas of unconscious bias, diversity and inclusion and culturally responsive strategies.
+The assessment of current practices and strategies will increase staff awareness and best practices to be utilized to support our low-socioeconomic, English Learners, and Foster Youth student groups.
+Actions and services can be found on pages 225-232.